javierdemartin/neural-bikes-web/_posts/Network_Extensions_in_Swift.md

 There is no need to monitor `defaultPath` for interface changes.
 All that is needed is to monitor the path associated with my tunnel.
 Doing so you can check if the path is failing or if a better path becomes available.

-Many of my problems developing this came here.
 When an interface changed the traffic was not going out by the `tun` interface.
-The network stack used and some details about the innards of this are detailed in [this](https://developer.apple.com/videos/play/wwdc2015/717/) WWDC session of 2015.
-What I came to think was that when the device performed a network interface change all the traffic was going out by the newly established interface.
-Rendering the tunnel unusable as the traffic was not being sent through the tunnel.
+I don't' yet know how this happens or why.
+This renders the tunnel unusable as the traffic is not being sent by the tunnel.
 Monitoring the interface changes with an observer allowed me to cancel or reconnect the tunnel when I saw these changes.
+But it's not a viable solutions.
+Some times a reconnection loop would happen or weird edge cases.

 * The [NWPathStatus.satisfied] is returned as long as the device is connected to a network, regardless of whether that network is working, transmitting data or not.
 [Sauce](https://stackoverflow.com/questions/57502517/why-does-nwpathmonitor-status-is-always-satisfied/57510122#57510122).
 This leads me to think that you don't know if the outgoing traffic is going out through the tunnel interface.